Menu

 - Toxic Drug and Opioid Crisis: Alberta continues to experience one of the highest overdose death rates in the country, driven in large part by the toxic drug supply.
 This crisis is having a profound effect on the mental health of individuals, many of whom also struggle with concurrent disorders.
 The lack of coordinated care for substance use and mental health conditions only exacerbates the situation.
 The Alberta Government has been focused on expanding access to addiction treatments and pursuing transformational changes to policy and service systems.

 - Housing Crisis: As rents have increased by 20% over the past year due to rapid population growth, housing has become increasingly unaffordable for many Albertans, particularly those with mental health or disability-related challenges.
-In order to afford a one-bedroom apartment in Alberta, an individual would need to earn $21.42 per hour, which is far above the minimum wage of $15 per hour.
 This housing crisis disproportionately affects individuals living with mental health challenges, leaving them vulnerable to homelessness and further worsening their conditions.

-- Rural-Urban Divide: Rural communities in Alberta are facing even more severe shortages in mental health supports, including access to income assistance, shelter, food, and mental health care.
+- Rural-Urban Divide: Rural communities in Alberta are facing even more severe shortages in mental health supports, including access to shelter, food, and mental health care.
 Rural residents often must travel long distances to access services, and some do not have any access to mental health care at all.
+Living in a large, still sparsely populated country has its disadvantages in this way.

 The Need for Immediate Action

-The State of Mental Health in Canada report makes it clear: mental health must be treated as a core priority within our healthcare system.
+The State of Mental Health in Canada report makes it clear: mental health must be treated as a core priority within our healthcare systems.
 The underfunding of mental health services, lack of data tracking, and uneven access to care across the country are all contributing to a growing mental health crisis.
-These longstanding issues are complicated by more recent challenges, including the opioid crisis, high suicide rates, and housing affordability issues, making systemic action an immediate priority.
-All you have to do to really grasp the scope of these problems is to take a walk in the downtown Edmonton core.
-You will see the suffering of our fellow citizens and begin to understand that this is not a “then” problem but an “us” crisis.
-It will take all of us, working together to make the Edmonton region healthier and safer for everyone.
+These longstanding issues are complicated by more recent challenges, including the opioid crisis, high suicide rates, and housing affordability issues, making systemic action a priority.
+All you have to do to really grasp the scope of these problems is to take a walk in the downtown core of any major city across Canada.
+You will see the suffering of our fellow citizens and begin to understand that this is not a “them” problem but an “us” crisis.
+It will take all of us, working together to make our communities a healthier and safer place for everyone.

 To address these gaps, CMHA Edmonton Region is actively working to support individuals facing mental health challenges, advocating for increased funding and more accessible services.
 However, systemic reform is needed at all levels of government to ensure that mental health services are adequately funded, and that people across the province and country have equitable access to care.